-The first report shall be submitted to the Commission annually by 30 April.
+The report shall be submitted to the Commission annually by 30 April.
 ISCC will send out a data template to the System Users to collect the necessary information for the market update of the scheme.
 This includes, inter alia, the amounts of feedstocks (raw materials) and biofuels certified according to ISCC in the previous calendar year by country of origin and type of feedstock (raw material).
 ISCC will provide the data template three months prior to the due date for reporting to the System Users that were certified during the previous calendar year.
 System Users are obliged to fill in the template truthfully and completely.
-System Users shall return the completed data template to ISCC within 30 calendar days after the data template has Reporting procedure been provided by ISCC.
+System Users shall return the completed data template to ISCC within 30 calendar days after the data template has been provided by ISCC.
 ISCC will treat all information received from individual System Users as confidential.
 The information received from individual System Users will be aggregated and submitted to the Commission by ISCC in anonymised form.
-In case System Users do not comply with their reporting obligations the provisions specified in chapter 10 ("Non-conformity and Sanctions") apply.
-Furthermore, ISCC is entitled to publish the name of System Users who fail to comply with this reporting obligation on the ISCC website and to inform competent governmental authorities including the Commission.
+In case System Users do not comply with their reporting obligations the provisions specified in chapter 10 ("Non-conformities and